 Paul’s goal was always to get more printers involved and to help build for the future.
 Like many in the industry, Paul was always concerned with attracting young employees into our dynamic field.
 He was a constant advocate for the association’s Printing Industries Education Funds (PIEF) program.
 PIEF has provided valuable scholarships to students in Ohio and Northern Kentucky since 1999.
 Scholarships are awarded every year to talented and deserving students.

-PIEF, a foundation created by the Printing Industries of Ohio • N.Kentucky, designed these scholarship opportunities to help prepare a new generation of professionals to become the leaders of our industry in the future.
+PIEF, a foundation created by the Printing Industries of Ohio • N.Kentucky (now Graphic Media Alliance), designed these scholarship opportunities to help prepare a new generation of professionals to become the leaders of our industry in the future.
 The foundation houses a number of funds, all dedicated to providing educational opportunities for members of the graphics communications industry, and for students interested in a career in the graphic communications industry.

 Paul and Mark helped interview and select potential scholarship recipients, and donated funds to support PIEF’s mission.
 They also helped a number of PIEF students find work within the industry, the industry that he loved and wanted to see succeed.